 Despite its movie debut, and the cult following that this film has, Skopelos remains somewhat off the beaten path.
 It is not at all that crowded when compared to other Greek summer travel destinations.

-- Pay a visit to the upscale town of Glossa
+- Pay a visit to the charming beach town of Panormos

-- Swim off the shores of Kastani and Agios Ioannis beach
+- Swim off the shores of Kastani and Milia beach

-- Climb up to the famous chapel of Agios Ioannos Kastri
+- Climb up to the famous chapel of Agios Ioannis Kastri

 - Visit Cape Amarandos